TAC History

 2002

-TAC Group acquires and integrates with the long-term partner, Control Solutions, boosting its geographical presence and market penetration
+TAC Group acquires and integrates with the long-term partner, Control Solutions, boosting its geographical presence and market penetration in Americas while increasing its capacity for providing energy solutions to customers across the continent.

-TAC Group acquires the Danish company MicroSign, a technology leader in Danish security and surveillance business.
-The acquisition establishes TAC as a serious player in this field in Denmark and Scandinavia as a whole.
 TAC is awarded the prize Best new product for TAC Xenta 110 dual-zone controller.
-The award is presented at the international LonWorld trade show in Toronto, Canada, and it is the third time TAC won the competition. |
+The award is presented at the international LonWorld trade show in Toronto, Canada, and it is the third time TAC won the competition.

 2001

-Consulting firm Frost & Sullivan awards its 2001 Market Engineering Merger & Acquisition Strategy Award to TAC for the merger
+Consulting firm Frost & Sullivan awards its 2001 Market Engineering Merger & Acquisition Strategy Award to TAC for the merger with CSI in 2000.

-At the LONWORLD 2001 conference in Frankfurt, TAC receives the top Multi-Vendor Installation Award from Echelon and Meese Frankfurt for innovative technical performance and excellence in providing Open Systems solutions based on LONWORKS Networks in building control. |
+At the LONWORLD 2001 conference in Frankfurt, TAC receives the top Multi-Vendor Installation Award from Echelon and Meese Frankfurt for innovative technical performance and excellence in providing Open Systems solutions based on LONWORKS Networks in building control.

 2000

 TAC and Dallas-based CSI combine to create a new company.
-The new TAC has customers on all seven continents served by more than 2,000 employees
+The new TAC has customers on all seven continents served by more than 2,000 employees and operates in three major regions: Europe, the Americas, and the Pacific-providing end-users with world-class Building IT solutions and services.

-TAC introduces Internet system connectivity, and TAC Xenta 511 receives the Best LonMark Product at LONWORLD 2000 in Orlando. |
+TAC introduces Internet system connectivity, and TAC Xenta 511 receives the Best LonMark Product at LONWORLD 2000 in Orlando.

 1999